Skip to main content

 "weight": 1

-The project is currently connected to a shared backend system.
-If you wish to set up your own backend, refer to the API documentation in thesrc/api.js
+• Custom Backend The current project is connected to a shared backend system.
+If you wish to build your own backend, you can refer to the interface instructions in the src/api folder.

 System Requirements: